Absa Bank

-Absa Bank Limited (ABL), formerly known as Amalgamated Banks of South Africa, is a commercial bank in South Africa.
+Absa Bank Limited, formerly known as the Amalgamated Banks of South Africa, is a commercial bank in South Africa and the flagship bank of Absa Group.
 It is licensed by the Reserve Bank of South Africa, the central bank and national banking regulator.

 Location

 The bank's headquarters are located on the 7th Floor of Absa Towers West, 15 Troye Street, Johannesburg, South Africa.
-The geographic coordinates of the bank's headquarters are:

-26°12'23.0"S 28°02'57.0"E (Latitude:-26.206389; Longitude:28.049167).